Aria-Akbariyeh/CTF_WriteUps/CheatSheets/Tools_CS/Curl_CS.md

 # ------- HTTP -------------
 curl "http/https:url" # Simple http / https request
+# if no response returned, check the header:
+curl -i "url" # see the response header
+# If the response header is 302, it means the page is redirecting.
+Follow the redirection:
+curl -L "url"

-curl -i "url" # see the response header curl -v "url" # see the request and response header curl --path-as "url" # Disable  URL-decoding (include characters like /%252e%252e/ (/../)) curl "url" -O # Capital O: save the file with its remote name
+curl -v "url" # see the request and response header curl --path-as "url" # Disable  URL-decoding (include characters like /%252e%252e/ (/../)) curl "url" -O # Capital O: save the file with its remote name